arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

 ![Install the necessary libraries](assets/libManager.png)

-There are more detailed [Getting Started](https://www.arduino.cc/en/Guide/NANO33BLESense) and [Troubleshooting](https://support.arduino.cc/hc/en-us) guides on the Arduino site if you need help.
+There are more detailed [Getting Started](/hardware/nano-33-ble-rev2) and [Troubleshooting](https://support.arduino.cc/hc/en-us) guides on the Arduino site if you need help.

 ## Streaming Sensor Data From the Arduino Board

 First, we need to capture some training data.
 You can capture sensor data logs from the Arduino board over the same USB cable you use to program the board with your laptop or PC.

-Arduino boards run small applications (also called sketches) which are compiled from .ino format Arduino source code, and programmed onto the board using the Arduino IDE or Arduino Create.
+Arduino boards run small applications (also called sketches) which are compiled from .ino format Arduino source code, and programmed onto the board using the Arduino IDE or Web Editor.

 With the sketch we are creating we will do the following:

 - Monitor the board’s accelerometer and gyroscope
 - Trigger a sample window on detecting significant linear acceleration of the board
-- Sample for one second at 119Hz, outputting CSV format data over USB
+- Sample for one second at 119 Hz, outputting CSV format data over USB
 - Loop back and monitor for the next gesture

-**The sensors we choose to read from the board, the sample rate, the trigger threshold, and whether we stream data output as CSV, JSON, binary or some other format are all customizable in the sketch running on the Arduino.
+**The sensors we choose to read from the board, the sample rate, the trigger threshold, and whether we stream data output as CSV, JSON, binary or some other format are all customizable in the sketch running on the Arduino board.
 There is also scope to perform signal preprocessing and filtering on the device before the data is output to the log – this we can cover in another blog.
 For now, you can just upload the sketch and get a sampling.**

 The complete sketch can be found below: